elwyn-chow/cybersecurity_homework/homework_week19/answers.md

 The hits from the Ukraine are spread across multiple cities:
 ![Count by Country and City](screenshots/enhanced/P2Q1_count_by_country.png)

 It should be mentioned that this was a DDOS.
-It was not an attempt to brute force crack any passwords - we can see from the logs that there were very few 403 errors.
+It was not an attempt to brute force crack any passwords - we can see from the logs that there was only one 403 error.

 ![Events from Ukraine sorted by HTTP status](screenshots/originals/P2Q2_mainly_200_status.png)